ferjflores/ferjflores.github.io/docs/use-cases/automatic-pr-review.md

 This guide provides instructions for using GitHub Copilot as an assistant for reviewing pull requests (PRs).
 Although GitHub currently does not support using Copilot directly as a reviewer on a PR, there is a practical workaround: you can use the GitHub Copilot extension in Visual Studio Code.
 This approach allows you to leverage Copilot’s insights to analyze and summarize PR changes, identify potential issues, and suggest improvements.

+**Note**: GitHub plans to support adding GitHub Copilot as a reviewer directly through the GitHub UI in the future.
+Once this feature becomes generally available (GA), we will update this guide accordingly to include instructions for using it natively.

 ## Instructions

 ### Overview